Mutually equibiased bases: Introduction

 Among the various applications of MUBs, their role in entanglement detection is particularly important.
 Similarly, MEBs can also be used for identifying entanglement.
 The most general tool to detect entanglement is the so-called entanglement witness, and a powerful tool to construct entanglement witness is to use positive but not completely positive maps.
 Based on MEBs, we construct a class of positive maps and their associated entanglement witnesses.

 The paper is organized as follows.
-In Sec. \ref{Sec-MEBs}, we introduce the notion of MEBs and present a complete derivation of MEBs for the two simplest cases, $d=2,3$.
+In Sec. \ref{Sec-MEBs} we briefly review the relevant concepts of bistochastic and unistochastic matrices, along with a parameterization for probability distribution ${q}=(q_0,\ldots,q_{d-1})$.
+We then introduce the notion of MEBs and present a complete derivation of MEBs for the two simplest cases, $d=2,3$.
 In Sec. \ref{Sec-Entropic}, we derive an inequality for the probabilities of projective measurements in MEBs of a qudit system.
 Based on this, we provide an entropic uncertainty inequality in MEBs.
-In Sec. \ref{Sec-EntDetection}, we construct a positive map based on MEBs, then introduce an entanglement witness and examine its performance for two-qutrit isotropic states.
-Finally, we conclude the paper in Sec. \ref{Sec-Conclusion} with a brief summary.
-Some proofs of the results are provided in Appendices \ref{Appendix-reciprocal} to \ref{Appendix-parameterization}.
+In Sec. \ref{Sec-EntDetection}, we construct a positive map based on MEBs and then introduce an entanglement witness and examine its performance for two-qutrit isotropic states.
+We conclude the paper in Sec. \ref{Sec-Conclusion} with a brief summary.
+Some proofs of the results are provided in Appendices \ref{Appendix-ProofProposition} and \ref{Appendix-Eigenvalues-G}.